lira-centre/IDEAL/README.md

 ## Interpretations comparison on the non-finetuned and finetuned model

-Here we show the interpretations comparison on the non-finetuned and finetuned model with confounding on confounded CUB dataset
+Here we show the interpretations comparison on the non-finetuned and finetuned model with confounding on confounded CUB dataset.

 <div style="displaystyle=block;align=center;"><p align="center" >
   <img src="Figures/confounded_example.PNG"/>